DEET: Adverse effects

+Individuals, due to their jobs, may require large exposure to DEET.
 In 1997, the Pesticide Information Project of Cooperative Extension Offices of Cornell University stated that "Everglades National Park employees having extensive DEET exposure were more likely to have insomnia, mood disturbances and impaired cognitive function than lesser exposed co-workers".
+This review includes the case of a "young male who repeatedly applied Deet to his skin prior to spending prolonged periods in a sauna [and] was reported to develop acute manic psychosis characterized by aggressive behavior, delusions and hyperactivity."